sgothel/gluegen/doc/GlueGen_Mapping.md

 ### Struct Function Pointer Support
 GlueGen supports function pointers as struct fields,
-generating function calls as methods as well as `is<FuncName>Null()` checks
+generating function calls as methods as well function-pointer opaque getter and setter as `long` types.
-and function pointer opaque getter and setter as `long` types.
+The latter only in case if mutable, i.e. non-const.

 #### Example
 Assume the following C Header file example: